HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 Below are illustrations showing the relationships between the profiles involved in this workflow.
 > Note: For brevity, not all data elements are shown.

 Figure 1 shows a GFE Coordination Bundle which is a transaction Bundle is used by a GFE Coordination Requester to submit all resources involved in a GFE coordination request through the [$gfe-coordination-request operation](OperationDefinition-GFE-coordination-request.html).
 It includes a single [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html), and one or more [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html)s.
-The [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) must have a GFE Information Bundle associated to it.
+The [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) must have a GFE Information Bundle associated with it.
 This information bundle is used to express all of the generally applicable information needed for GFE Contributors to make their estimates.
 Optionally, the [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html)s may also have a GFE Information Bundle associated to them to convey any provider specific information, such as specific services or to share specific contextual clinical information.A GFE Information Bundle is preferably associated to its respective Task resource by encoding it in the `Task.input.valueAttachment`.
-The Task references to Practitioner and Organization must point to the instances on the Coordination Platform.
+The Task references to Practitioner and Organization instances on the Coordination Platform.

 ![Figure 1.
 GFE Coordination Bundle as created by the GFE Coordination Requester](GFE_Coordination_Bundle.png){:style="float: none;width: 600px;display: block;margin: auto;"}